-As a school, we work hard to ensure that our students achieve grades that reflect their potential.
-In 2019 our students excelled, achieving the best results in the history of the school.
+As a school, we work hard to ensure that our pupils achieve grades that reflect their potential.
+In 2019 our pupils excelled, achieving the best results in the history of the school.
 Please click here for more information.

-This places Carleton High School as one of the most improved schools in the country for student outcomes, and we are now one of the highest performing secondary schools in the Wakefield Local Authority for student progress.
+This places Carleton High School as one of the most improved schools in the country for pupil outcomes, and we are now one of the highest performing secondary schools in the Wakefield Local Authority for pupil progress.

 Our Summer 2019 key headline measures are as follows: